Lake Helen, Florida

 Lake Helen is a city in Volusia County, Florida, United States.
 It is part of the Deltona–Daytona Beach–Ormond Beach, Florida Metropolitan Statistical Area.
 The population was 2,842 at the 2020 census.

 Geography

-Lake Helen is located at (28.983463, –81.232870).

 According to the United States Census Bureau, the city has a total area of 11.8 km2, of which 11.5 km2 is land and 0.3 km2 (2.82%) is water.

 Climate

 The climate for the City of Lake Helen is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Lake Helen has a humid subtropical climate zone, abbreviated "Cfa" on climate maps.